-I have another fabulous dish to share with you ~ Pumpkin Ravioli with Sage Brown Butter.
-(Check out my Blini with Salmon and Dill.)
+In my pumpkin series, I have another fabulous dish to share with you ~ Pumpkin Ravioli with Sage Brown Butter.
+(If you missed last week’s pumpkin recipe, it was a Creamy Southwestern Pumpkin Soup.)
 With this delicious recipe, you have 2 options: serve it as an appetizer or as an entrée.
 Personally, I like it as an appetizer because it’s another small, one or two~bite morsel that’s pretty and packed with flavor.
 And just because it’s past Thanksgiving, don’t think your guests won’t love these pumpkin ravioli.

 Along with decorating the house, shopping for gifts and other end of year festivities, I love parties.
 Whether welcoming friends to our home or going to their homes, getting together with the people you love is a treasured activity.
 I love reading recipes and thinking about combinations of appetizers that will make a delicious spread.
 Pumpkin Ravioli with Sage Brown Butter is one of those recipes that fits a fall or holiday theme.
 Also, at the bottom of the post I have a PRINTABLE ~ Appetizers 101 Guideline.